svaksha/aksh/Agam/2015-10-26-svaksha-conquaire.md

 + [Rake](https://en.wikipedia.org/wiki/Rake_%28software%29), a Ruby tool for software task management and build automation.
 + [Capistrano](https://en.wikipedia.org/wiki/Capistrano_%28software%29), an open source Ruby tool for running scripts on multiple servers to deploy web applications.
 + _NON-FOSS_:
-   + [Travis-CI](https://travis-ci.org/), free only for open source projects - integrates with github, gitlab status is not known.
+   + [Travis-CI](https://travis-ci.org/), free only for open source projects - integrates with github, but gitlab status is not known.

 ### Configuration Management